Waste management is the term used to describe how you collect, transport, dispose of, and recycle waste.

 For example, if you want to carry out certain activities, you may need to apply for permission from your local council or another authority.

-Leaving commercial waste in a public place may require permission from your local council.
+Placing commercial waste in a public place

 Types of waste